-Figure 24: Compact Fluorescent Lamps Disposed by OEHS from 2012 through 2022
+Figure 24: Compact Fluorescent Lamps Disposed by OEHS from 2012 through 2023

-Figure 25: Alkaline and other batteries recycled by OEHS from 2017 through 2022
+Figure 25: Alkaline and other batteries recycled by OEHS from 2017 through 2023

-Figure 26: U-Tube lighting disposed of by OEHS from 2012 through 2022
+Figure 26: U-Tube lighting disposed of by OEHS from 2012 through 2023

-Figure 27: Number of HID Lamps Disposed by OEHS from 2012 through 2022
+Figure 27: Number of HID Lamps Disposed by OEHS from 2012 through 2023

-Figure 28 summarizes the pounds of lead-acid batteries disposed of between 2012 and 2022.
+Figure 28 summarizes the pounds of lead-acid batteries disposed of between 2012 and 2023.
 Since 2012 the quantity of lead-acid batteries has been reasonably consistent averaging 3488 pounds per year plus or minus 500 pounds.
 In 2019 a significant increase was seen in waste lead-acid battery generation due to the University purchasing two solar power arrays and the replacement of lighting units to use LED technology.
-2022 saw a generation rate back down with the recent trend.
+2023 saw a generation rate slightly above historic trends.